ousecTic/squarify/docs/basic-algebra/2-evaluate-algebraic-expressions.md

 ## Word Problem Example:

 <font size="4">A waitress uses the expression 4h + 5t to calculate how much she makes per day.
-H stands for hours and t stands for the average tip she gets per table.
+H stands for hours and t stands for table.
 On Friday the waitress worked 8 hours and had 10 tables.
 How much did the waitress make that day.</font>

 <!-- acts like a space -->